Raw! Raw! Rooster!: Plot

 Red is then seen walking with the hens outside of the barnyard and asks them if they want to see the "star halfback at Chicken Tech" in action.
 He asks Foghorn to replicate an old football play, the "23 Skidoo", which is a long pass.
 Unable to find a football, Red gets a casaba melon and hikes it to Foghorn, then goes out for a pass.
 While Red is waiting for the pass, Foghorn cuts an opening into the melon, lights a stick of dynamite, and stuffs it in the melon before throwing it to Red.
 In the distance Red is seen catching the melon but quickly yells "punt formation" and kicks it back to Foghorn, who catches the melon right before it explodes.
 Foghorn then tries to get back at Red by challenging him to a game of golf, and sneakily replaces the golf balls with fake ones that are supposed to explode on impact.
 Foghorn gives Red a ball then runs into the distance with a flag stick.
 Instead of the ball exploding on impact, Red hits it right to Foghorn and the ball explodes when it lands.
 Feeling cheated that he has been victimized again, Foghorn runs back and takes one of the balls and tries to tee off.
 This time, the ball explodes on impact as it was supposed to before.

 Foghorn then finally figures out how to get rid of Red.
 He disguises himself (using the same costume that Red used in the opening scene) and delivers a fake telegram to Red saying that he must leave immediately to claim a large inheritance.
 Red is anxious to leave but Foghorn stalls him, saying that Red can't leave without a gift.
-Foghorn then gives Red an "electric" bowling ball with a clock attached to it (to tell Red when its time to bowl).
+Foghorn then gives Red an "electric" bowling ball with a clock attached to it (to tell Red when it's time to bowl).
 The ball is really a time bomb, but Red does not realize it because he is in such a hurry.
-Red leaves as the bomb detonates, leaving Foghorn to finally getting his revenge on Red who returns and says to Foghorn: "With a friend like you, I'll never need an enemy."
+As Foghorn bids farewell to his "old friend," Red departs with the bomb, which then detonates, allowing Foghorn to finally get his revenge.
+A disheveled Red briefly returns to groggily remark: "With a friend like you, I'll never need an enemy!"